Information and Accommodations for Persons with Disabilities

 Guest rooms: The hotel has 12 ADA-equipped guest rooms, three with roll-in showers.

-Restaurants: The hotel's two cafes, Starbucks Coffee and State Street Bread Company, are accessible.
+Restaurants: The hotel's two cafes are accessible, Starbucks Coffee and State Street Bread Company.